 - Monthly income, housing expenses, and available assets

 If you’re an international student and do not have a Social Security number, you must provide a passport, student visa, I-20 form, and proof of a U.S. bank account.

 Take note that Deserve will need to connect to your bank account to verify your balance.
 If you have privacy or security concerns this might worry you, but it seems logical because Deserve bases its decision on more than just an applicant’s credit history.

 The Deserve Edu card is designed for college students, including international students.
 It provides 1% cash back for every purchase and an Amazon Prime intro bonus.

 Deserve Credit Card Features

 Cardholders may receive the following perks with their new Deserve Mastercard credit card:

 Yes!
-Deserve is a legitimate credit card issuer, and the Deserve Edu Mastercard is a solid credit card.
+Deserve is a legitimate credit card issuer, and the Deserve Edu Mastercard is a solid student credit card.

-It might sound too good to be true, since it’s available to international students and there’s no credit check required to apply (if you haven’t already established credit), but that’s why the issuer evaluates other aspects of your financial situation before deciding whether you’re approved.
+It might sound too good to be true, since it’s available to international students and there’s no credit check required to apply (if you haven’t already established credit), but that’s why the lender evaluates other aspects of your financial situation before deciding whether you’re approved.
 You’d be denied if the issuer wasn’t reasonably sure you could manage the card responsibly.